-Investec Property Fund delivers sector best like-for-like net property income growth of 9.1%
+Investec Property Fund delivers best growth of 9.1%

 Half Year Results to 30 September 2016.

 - The R17.3 billion investment portfolio’s performance is underpinned by the investment philosophy of asset quality and margin enhancement through disciplined asset management

 - Interim dividend of 60.91 cents per share (cps) – 2.2% growth exceeded guidance and market consensus despite the known dilutionary impact of the Zenprop acquisition undertaken in 2016

 - Operating margin improved to 84.3% as a result of a decrease in the net cost to income ratio to 15.7% (Sep 2015: 17.9%) – focused letting and utility and cost management

 - Low portfolio vacancy of 1.5% - remains one of the lowest in the sector

 The results reflect the Fund’s hands-on asset management approach which has seen the base portfolio deliver 9.1% net property income growth year over year.
 The impressive performance of the base portfolio again demonstrates the quality and robust nature of the Fund’s properties and earnings, especially given the continued low vacancy rate of 1.5% (March 2016: 1.1%).
 This remains one of the lowest in the sector and the letting performance is testament to the quality of the property portfolio and the desirability of the product and service offered to existing clients and the occupier market.